OpenWIS/openwis-documentation/_minutes/2017-03-22-OpenWIS-Steering-Committee.md

                 3. Only when data is put into the global Cache do you lose control.
                 4. The metadata record from the WIS Catalogue _describes_ the License/data policy.
             5. JT - We don't want to restrict access to metadata, at least not within the WIS Catalogue.
-            6. JT - So my **RECOMMENDATION: we give up trying to be clever in OpenWIS by trying to INFER the access control policy for data in the global Cache.**
+            6. JT - So propose that we give up trying to be clever in OpenWIS by trying to INFER the access control policy for data in the global Cache.
             7. JT - That said, _do_ use Groups and Roles as GeoNetwork intends, to manage the metadata creation, approval, publication and maintenance workflows.
             8. JT - Note that local OpenWIS installations _may_ choose to restrict access to metadata, if local policies require this, but this is a much simpler case, as there is no need to synchronise metadata or authorisation policies with other catalogue instances.
             9. JT - So, we need take no further action to support WIS Data Policy inside OpenWIS.